 - 2 Tsp. paprika or Sriracha sauce

-- 6 cups of fish stock made fresh (quick and dirty version is to use fish stock already made or use chicken stock)
+- 6 cups of fish stock made fresh (a quick and dirty version is to use fish stock already made or use chicken stock)

 - 2 Tbsp. brown sugar